IVRPowers/blog/content/post/trends/why-you-should-implement-video-services.md

 Benefits:
 > Introduce direct face-to-face interaction, ensures authenticity and improves service.

-### 4- Interaction Optimization: Enables Web Collaborative Capabilities
+### 4- Interaction Optimization: Enables Online Web Collaboration

 Notably elevate the customer experience (CX) above the inherent limitations of traditional voice or telephone channels to effectively resolve complex situations remotely.
-Real-time visual communication adds an additional dimension that significantly improves human interaction and mutual understanding, and it is also enriched with options that include web collaborative tools.
+Real-time visual communication adds an additional dimension that significantly improves human interaction and mutual understanding, and it is also enriched with options that include web collaborative tools (screen sharing, cobrowsing, file sharing...).

 Benefits:
 > Extend remote service capability with web collaborative tools.